TobyLobster/StarshipCommand2022/README.md

 This new version features:

-* Significantly faster and more responsive (less slow-down).
+* Significantly faster, more responsive play (less slow-down).
 * Reduced flicker.
-* More enemy ship designs.
+* More enemy ship designs (was two, now six).
-* More starship designs.
+* More starship designs (was eight, now eleven).
 * Uses standard keys Z X / : and RETURN. (the original keys still work too)
-* A slightly less harsh difficulty ramp for the first two commands (enemies are slower at the start of the command, gradually ramping up to regular speed as the number of enemies killed goes up).
+* A slightly less harsh difficulty ramp on the first two commands (enemies are slower at the start, gradually ramping up to regular speed as the number of enemies killed goes up).
 This change is to help new players, and perhaps to help compensate for difficulty added due to the faster speed of the game.
-* Rotational dampers on by default, with current setting remembered between missions and games.
+* Rotational dampers on by default, with the setting remembered between commands and games.
-* Enhanced reporting/awards at the end of each mission/game.
+* Enhanced reporting/awards at the end of each command/game.
 * Master compatible (fixes the scanner static).

 ## Technical Changes

 ### Plotting enemies
-Unusually, each enemy is plotted using a pixel plotting routine, not a sprite plotting routine as per most games.
+Unusually, each enemy is plotted using a pixel plotting routine, not a sprite plotting routine as in most games.
 It makes sense for this game since each enemy can be rotated at 32 different angles, which would be a lot of sprites.

 Enemies are drawn using arcs of this circle: